lorenzo85/scenarios-ica/ingress-kubernetes/init/init.md

-In this scenario, you will practice configuring Istio to expose a service outside the service mesh cluster, using the Kubernetes Ingress resource using Isto's ingress controller.
+In this scenario, you will practice configuring Istio to expose a service outside the mesh with a Kubernetes Ingress resource using Isto's ingress controller.

-You will configure the Kubernetes Ingress resource to expose a service first on HTTP and then HTTPs using a TLS secret containing the key and the certificate.
+You will configure a Kubernetes Ingress resource to expose a service first on HTTP and then HTTPs protocol.